branbick/init-from-input-file/README.md

 3. `kFileName` argument passed to `initFromInputFile`
 4. `kKeyName` argument passed to `initFromInputFile`

 Detailed error messages greatly help with debugging.
-If you opt to not always `#define PRINT_ERRORS`, you should *definitely* do so whenever `initFromInputFile` returns `false`.
+If you decide to not always `#define PRINT_ERRORS`, you should *definitely* do so whenever `initFromInputFile` returns `false`.